Anne Killigrew (lady-in-waiting): Marriage and life at court

 A number of Anne's relatives held positions in the royal household, and Anne herself became a maid-of-honour to Queen Henrietta Maria in 1631.

 In January 1633 Anne took the part of Camena in Walter Montagu's Shepherd's Paradise, an amusement in which the Queen and a number of her ladies took speaking parts.
+Her niece, also called Anne Killigrew was also a lady-in-waiting.

-Anne Kirke was appointed a dresser to Henrietta Maria in April 1637.
+Anne Kirke was appointed a dresser to Henrietta Maria in April 1637, Sophia Carew had been a rival for the position.

 She is known to have been painted twice by Anthony van Dyck, once standing by herself and once seated with a fellow lady-in-waiting, variously suggested to be Anne Dalkeith or Charlotte, Lady Strange, Later Countess of Derby.

 Accidental death

 Anne Kirke drowned at London Bridge on 6 July 1641, in an accident in which the royal barge capsized.

 The rest of the passengers were rescued, including Lord Denbigh, his daughter Elizabeth, Lady Kinalmeaky, and Lady Cornwallis.
 Thomas Wiseman wrote, "The Court is very sad by reason of a great mishap happened to a barge coming through London Bridge, wherein were diverse ladies, and amongst the rest Mrs Kirke drowned.
 The barge fell on a piece of timber across the lock, and so was cast away.
 Lady Cornwallis, it is thought will not live".
 Some reports explained the barge was "shooting the bridge" a phrase used for traversing the rapid water.

 Anne was buried in Westminster Abbey on 9 July 1641.
 It was reported that Queen Henrietta Maria, who had not been on the royal barge at the time of the accident, had "taken very heavily the news, and, they say, shed tears for her."

 This tragedy was the subject of several poems including; Robert Heath's Epicedium on the Beautiful Lady Mrs A. K. unfortunately drowned by chance in the Thames in passing the Bridge, Henry King's An Elegy upon Mrs. Kirk unfortunately drowned in Thames, and elegies by Henry Glapthorne and Constantijn Huygens.

 Anne Killigrew's brother Henry Killigrew (1613–1700) named his daughter, the future poet and painter Anne Killigrew (1660-1685).
 She composed the poem On my Aunt Mrs A. K. drown'd under London-bridge in the Queen's Bardge Anno 1641, published in Poems (1686).